 In the Vietnam railway system, there are international routes (going to China, Laos, and Cambodia), and domestic routes including the Reunification Railway from North to South (Hanoi to Ho Chi Minh City/Saigon) and local ones like the route from Hanoi to Lao Cai.
 On the Reunification Railway, there are 2 kinds of trains, the fast trains (SE – Super Express) and the slow trains (TN – Thong Nhat).
 The price for SE trains is generally higher, but it also depends on the type of seat.

-The seats are classified into the soft seat, hard seat, soft bed, hard bed, in cabins with or without air-conditioner.
+The seats are classified into soft seats, hard seats, soft beds, and hard beds, in cabins with or without air-conditioners.
 However, there are certain discounts applied to some passengers.
-The senior ages over 65 get 5% discount, kids from 5 to 10 years old pay half of the normal ticket, and free for kids age under 5.
-There are also discounts when people go in groups like 2% for groups of 20-29 people, and 10% for groups of over 50 people.
+Seniors ages over 65 get a 5% discount, kids from 5 to 10 years old pay half of the normal ticket, and free for kids aged under 5.
+There are also discounts when people go in groups like 2% for groups of 20-29 people and 10% for groups of over 50 people.

-The hard seat with air-conditioner in a train in Vietnam
+The hard seat with air-conditioner on a train in Vietnam

-Regarding the luggage, you can bring up to 20 kilograms of carry-on and no extra fee is charged.
-But you will have to buy tickets or making arrangements with a package service provider for checked baggage, bicycle, motorbikes, and luggage exceeding 20 kilograms.
+Regarding the luggage, you can bring up to 20 kilograms of carry-on, and no extra fee is charged.
+But you will have to buy tickets or make arrangements with a package service provider for checked baggage, bicycles, motorbikes, and luggage exceeding 20 kilograms.
 The fees depend on the service providers and the dimensions of your oversized items.

 The 2,600-kilometer railway has many stations from the North to the South and some of the busiest ones include Giap Bat and Hanoi Station in Hanoi Capital, Da Nang Station (Da Nang), Ninh Hoa Station (Khanh Hoa) and Saigon in Ho Chi Minh City.

 One of the biggest stations in the North, Giap Bat Station